flagbit/FlagbitMetricsBundle/README.md

 ## About

-The FlagbitMetricsBundle provides easy integration for the [metrics collector library](https://github.com/beberlei/metrics) of Bejamin Beberlei into Symfony2.
+The FlagbitMetricsBundle provides easy integration for the [metrics collector library](https://github.com/beberlei/metrics) of Bejamin Eberlei into Symfony2.

 ## Installation